 The TASA Group, a Futuris Brand, Announces Upcoming Webinar

-/EIN News/ -- FAIRFAX, VA, Jan.
-11, 2023 (GLOBE NEWSWIRE) -- Futuris Company (OTC Pink: FTRS) a Human Capital Management (HCM) company focused on areas such as Staffing, Consulting, and Tech Services, is excited to announce that The TASA Group, in conjunction with consulting and testifying in personal injury, products liability and organizational negligence expert Tom Taormina, will present a one-hour interactive webinar presentation, A Covert Weapon for Litigators, for all legal professionals on January 18th, 2023 at 3:00 PM EST.
+FAIRFAX, VA, Jan.
+11, 2023 (GLOBE NEWSWIRE) -- Futuris Company FTRS a Human Capital Management (HCM) company focused on areas such as Staffing, Consulting, and Tech Services, is excited to announce that The TASA Group, in conjunction with consulting and testifying in personal injury, products liability and organizational negligence expert Tom Taormina, will present a one-hour interactive webinar presentation, A Covert Weapon for Litigators, for all legal professionals on January 18th, 2023 at 3:00 PM EST.

 Proving appropriate or negligent standard of care is typically an endless debate and prejudiced opinions.
 Utilizing the practice of conducting duty and standard of care investigations with the trademarked Forensic Business Pathology techniques has yielded a 96% success rate in more than 40 cases.